suchxs/DSA/README.md

 <div align="center">
   <h1> A Man can be destroyed but not defeated 🌸 </h1>
-  <h3> All Files are Coded in C but have a cpp file extension, because I code in Visual Studio</h3>
+  <h3> Some Files are Coded in C but have a cpp file extension, because I code in Visual Studio</h3>
   <img src="./images/iwannacry.gif" alt="fuckthissub" width="600">
 </div>